Last updated on August 17th, 2022 at 11:45 pm

 The Drawbacks of the Big Green Egg Grill

-Before purchasing a Big Green Egg Grill, understand that this unit is extremely heavy.
-Once it is in place, most people choose not to move it again unless they absolutely have to.
+Before purchasing a Big Green Egg grill, understand that this unit is extremely heavy.
+Once it’s in place, most people choose not to move it again unless they absolutely have to.
 You’ll want to make certain there is a spot for the grill to sit permanently.

 In addition, the high sticker price surprises many buyers.
 Since the grill should last a lifetime, people need to consider how much they would spend replacing a less expensive grill.
 With this information, they can decide which option better meets their needs.
 However, once a person sees how much this gill can do, they may find it is worth the higher initial cost.